Are you searching for plants that are safe for your pets? Here is an exclusive list of 18 Low Light Indoor Plants Safe for Cats and Dogs!

 Botanical Name: Chlorophytum comosum

 The spider plant is an easy to grow, adaptable plant.
-It also has an air-purifying ability, helping to remove formaldehyde and xylene from indoors.
-So, you must consider growing this non-toxic, low light plant at your home.
+It also has an air-purifying ability, helping to remove formaldehyde and xylene from indoor air.
+So, you must consider growing this non-toxic, low-light plant in your home, especially if you have a cat.

 3. Cast Iron Plant